parflow/parflow/docs/user_manual/index.rst

    bib

 ..
 [1]
-   *Department of Geology and Geological Engineering and Integrated GroundWater Modeling Center, Colorado School of Mines, Golden, CO, USA.* rmaxwell@mines.edu
+   *Department of Civil and Environmental Engineering, The High Meadows Environmental Institute, and the Integrated GroundWater Modeling Center, Princeton University, Princeton, NJ, USA.* reedmaxwell@princeton.edu

 ..
 [2]
    *Institute for Bio- and Geosciences, Agrosphere (IBG-3) and Centre